abienvenu/Kyela/README.md

 ----

 * Clash if lowercase(url1) = lowercase(url2) ?
-* When you click "FAQ" or "About" from a poll, the menu won't link back to the poll
+* When you click "FAQ", "About" or "Contact" from a poll, the menu won't link back to the poll

 FUTURE FEATURES
 ---------------